 The means of contribution of a consortium or a contributor can be as follows:

 - Financial contribution;

 - Providing high-quality data;

 - Connecting or contributing resources through hardware;

 - Contributing tools;

+- Providing external computing power.

-In the remainder of this document, roles as defined in Table 2 and illustrated in Figure 4 are used.
+In the remainder of this document, roles as defined in Table 2 and illustrated in Figure 1 are used.